-- Providence Equity LLP: organized in the United Kingdom and authorized to perform certain activities by the UK Financial Conduct Authority. - Providence Equity Partners L.L.C.: a U.S. registered investment adviser with the SEC. - Providence Equity Advisors Mauritius Limited: organized in Mauritius and regulated by the Mauritius Financial Services Commission.
+- Providence Equity LLP: a foreign advisory affiliate organized in the United Kingdom and authorized to perform certain activities by the UK Financial Conduct Authority. - Providence Equity Partners L.L.C ("Providence"): a U.S. registered investment adviser with the SEC.